augustinh22/msc_markdown/source/02_Theory.md

 Generic semantic enrichment.

+@nativiViewbasedModelDatacube2017
+\ac{ODC}

+The people behind the data cube manifesto [@baumannDatacubeManifesto2017] are also behind what is known as EarthServer.

+\ac{JEODPP}

 (IQ image stack) \ac{EO} image data are semantically enriched and stored as information layers in datacubes.
 In combination with declarative querying in array databases, ad hoc information extraction is possible by means of semantic querying

-ODC

 One notable framework for monitoring the Earth's surface using a multi-dimensional data cube is \ac{LiMES}, proposed by [@giulianiLiveMonitoringEarth2017] who are involved with the \ac{SDC} [@giulianiBuildingEarthObservations2017], an operational national implementation of the \ac{ODC} [@lewisAustralianGeoscienceData2017]. \ac{LiMES} identified various challenges building a monitoring framework, one of which was turning data into understandable information products.

-Australian implementations

-google earth engine
+# Framing the Applied Example

+Open Data

+Big \ac{EO} data
+Expected data *volumes* from the Sentinel-2 missions alone are estimated to exceed 10\acs{TB} daily at full operational capacity, a relatively high *velocity* due to global coverage on average every six, five and two days at the equator for Sentinel-1, -2 and -3 respectively, and quite a data *variety* due to multiple sensors, both optical and radar, having various spatial, spectral and temporal resolutions [@soilleVersatileDataintensiveComputing2018]

+Even in the isolated case of Sentinel-2, automated workflows are necessary to handle approximately 3.4\acs{TB} of data captured every day [@esaSentinelHighLevel2017], not to mention fusion with other similar sensors (e.g. Landsat) or integration with different datasets (e.g. radar, digital elevation models, socio-economic data). *variety* in terms of consistency and quality levels (e.g. cloud coverage)

+\ac{ARD}

+generic semantic Enrichment

+data cubes

+automated workflows
+interactive, ad-hoc analysis -- users do not need to download any data, only results of analysis they want to keep.

+\acp{SDG}

 ----------------------------